NakedSelf: Production

 The album, produced by Bruce Lampcov and Matt Johnson, was recorded in New York City.
 Johnson decided to make the album without the use of samplers, keyboards, or sequencers.
 Guitarist Eric Schermerhorn, who had joined the The before the recording of Hanky Panky (replacing Johnny Marr), took an active role alongside Johnson, with co-writing credits on six out of twelve tracks.
 The band released NakedSelf through Nothing Records after it was deemed by Sony as lacking in commercial value.

 Critical reception

-The album received mainly positive reviews from critics, with an average Metacritic rating of 75/100.
+NakedSelf was met with "generally favorable" reviews from critics.
+At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 75, based on 11 reviews.

 Pitchfork wrote that the album "finds Matt Johnson in his element, tackling issues of alienation, global corruption, and urban squalor and decay with potent, more succinct lyrics and some of his most affecting melodies in ages."
 The Austin Chronicle called the album "a solid return, appropriately dark and seedy when lyrics turn to interpersonal relationships (or the impossibility thereof), as they usually do."
 The Chicago Tribune wrote: "A modern-day blues album, NakedSelf is steeped in distortion and cynical takes on love and loneliness."
 The New Zealand Herald wrote that "the musical approach here is certainly effective in its taut, barbed and occasionally bluesy guitar attack with occasional acoustic urges."